IsuruHet/LLHRS/README.md

 4. **Configure Environment Variables**
    Create a `.env` file in `admin-panel/backend` with your MongoDB URI and other settings (see `.env.example` if provided).

----

-## 📽️ Demo
-Check out our demo video to see the system in action!

-*(Insert a link to your demo video here, e.g., YouTube or a hosted file.)*

----

 ## 👥 Team
 This project was brought to life by: